top of page

-In a landmark move announced on December 5, 2025, Netflix agreed to acquire Warner Bros., including HBO and HBO Max, in a cash-and-stock transaction valuing Warner Bros.
+In a landmark move announced on December 5, 2025, Netflix agreed to acquire Warner Bros., including HBO and HBO Max.
+This cash-and-stock transaction values Warner Bros.
 Discovery (WBD) at an enterprise value of approximately $82.7 billion (Netflix & WBD, 2025).
-If completed after WBD’s planned separation of Discovery Global, the merger could redefine streaming, studio economics, and franchise strategy worldwide.
+If completed after WBD’s planned separation of Discovery Global, this merger could redefine streaming, studio economics, and franchise strategy worldwide.

 Why This Netflix Deal Matters for Audiences